 Auto Product Liability Issues

-There is no question that the defects that these vehicles are being recalled for are extremely dangerous and have the potential to result in major injuries or even fatalities.
+There is no question that the defects that these vehicles are being recalled for are hazardous and can potentially result in significant injuries or even fatalities.
 Automakers have a responsibility to manufacture vehicles that are safe for consumers.
-When there are dangerous defects, they are required under the law to issue a timely recall and conduct repairs at no cost to consumers in a timely manner.
+When there are dangerous defects, they are required under the law to issue a timely recall and conduct repairs at no cost to consumers promptly.

 If you or a loved one has been injured by a defective auto, you may be able to seek compensation from the automaker and/or the manufacturer of the defective auto part.
 Injured victims or families of victims would be well advised to contact an experienced auto defect lawyer to obtain more information about pursuing their legal rights.